cwcentral/CarND-Vehicle-Detection/writeup_template.md

 <img src="output_images/samples.png" width="480" alt="Combined Image" />

 I then tried extracting features by color/spatial elements only.
 This is shown in *Section 5*.
-I Then tried to define a SVM classifier based on these features.
+I trained an SVM classifier based on these features.
 This is shown in *Section 6*.
 As you can tell, the accuracy was around 90%, not very good.
-Hence I applied HOG features to my algorithm.
+Hence I applied HOG features to my training algorithm.

-I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
+I explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.

 I created a method using a Histogram of Gradients called get_hog_features() in **Section 7** of the project code.
 This is similar to the method provided in the lesson.
 We apply the input car and non-car images to get HOG images, for example: